vlad17/vlad17.github.io/README.md

 ## Other site TODOs:

-* email form + about page with requests
-* finish TODOs in ligra
 * Test for open but unreachable links
 * robots.txt
 * Add Apache licenses to all personal code, tags, project script